gtk-rs/gtk4-rs/book/src/main_event_loop.md

 After reference cycles we found the second disadvantage of GTK GObjects: They are not thread safe.

-So when should you spawn an `async` block and when should you spawn a thread?
+So when should you spawn an `async` block, and when should you spawn a thread?
 - If you have `async` functions for your IO-bound operations at your disposal, feel free to spawn them on the main loop.
 - If your operation is computation-bound or there is no `async` function available, you have to spawn threads.